j0th4r/linked-lists/README.md

 - `insertAt(value, index)` – Inserts a new node at the specified index.
 - `removeAt(index)` – Removes the node at the specified index.

-These functions update `nextNode` references to maintain proper linkage.
+These functions update `next` references to maintain proper linkage.

 ---